krusynth/rpgmakermv-plugins/README.md

 ## [Clear Map Photos](Kru_ClearMapPhotos.js)
 Automatically clears all previously loaded photos whenever a map is loaded.
-This makes it easier to have parallax photos on your maps as they'll automatically be cleaned up for you.
+This makes it easier to have parallax photos on your maps as they'll automatically be cleaned up.

 ## [Airship Events](Kru_AirshipEvents.js)
 By default, RPG Maker MV doesn't allow airships to interact with events.
 This plugin removes that limitation, allowing airships to land in towns, etc.

 ## [Vehicle Insides](Kru_VehicleInsides.js)
-This plugin allows you to easily create maps for the insides of vehicles, like the Big Whale in Final Fantasy IV or the airships in Final Fantasy VI.
+This plugin allows authors to easily create maps for the insides of vehicles, like the Big Whale in Final Fantasy IV or the airships in Final Fantasy VI.
 The player will automatically be transported to the map upon entering the vehicle.